trevoreyre/trevoreyre/src/content/notes/wsl.md

 I got used to reverse scrolling on my Mac, even when using a mouse.
 Windows doesn't have a setting for this, but you can still manage it with the registry editor (I know it's gross.
 But it works).
 [Here's the instructions][reverse-scroll-wheel]

 The other big one is keyboard shortcuts.
 This is tricky, and I'm still experimenting with it.
+I'm gonna give AutoHotkey a try, and try to use some scripts to remap everything to be closer to macOS.
+We'll see how it goes.

+I use [Notion] for note-taking, because it has great apps on iOS, macOS, Android, and everywhere ever.

+## Links

 ### Apps